Dorothy Shay: Early life

 Shay was born Dorothy Sims in Jacksonville, Florida.
+She began singing at the county jail around age 4.
+She attended Lee High School.
+Her father, Claud Sims, operated a chain of service stations.
+After his death, financial difficulties led to the family's selling their house and her mother's opening a tea room.

+Career

+Shay sang on a 15-minute radio program on WJHP in Jacksonville.
+After that she obtained a job in the floor show at the Roosevelt Hotel.
+An audition with Music Corporation of America in Pittsburgh resulted in her singing with Paul Pendarvis and his orchestra.

 When she began her career as a "straight" singer, she took vocal lessons to lose her Southern accent.
 She sang for the USO during World War II.
-Dorothy changed her name to "Shay" so she wouldn't be confused with Ginny Simms, another vocalist of the day, choosing "Shay" to honor her mentor Betty Shay (later Betty Corday).
-While performing with Morton Gould and his orchestra, she performed an encore, "Uncle Fud", a hayseed novelty number that became popular and launched her solo singing career.
+She changed her name to "Shay" so she wouldn't be confused with Ginny Simms, another vocalist of the day, choosing "Shay" to honor her mentor Betty Shay (later Betty Corday).

+Through an audition she was selected out of 200 applicants to sing with Morton Gould and his orchestra on the Cresta Blanca radio program.
+While performing with Gould and his orchestra, she performed an encore, "Uncle Fud", a hayseed novelty number that became popular and launched her solo singing career.

 "The Park Avenue Hillbillie"

+A press agent applied "The Park Avenue Hillbillie" description to Shay in 1945.
 She signed with Columbia Records and recorded a series of hit records.
 Her biggest hit was "Feudin' and Fightin'" in 1947, the year she joined Spike Jones's CBS radio show as the female vocalist.
-That same year, her album, "Dorothy Shay (The Park Avenue Hillbillie) Sings", was rated #1 in Billboard magazine's Best-Selling Popular Albums.
+That same year, her album, Dorothy Shay (the Park Avenue Hillbillie) Sings, was rated #1 in Billboard magazine's Best-Selling Popular Albums.
 This album was part of Columbia's initial catalogue of 101 LP records, which were the first LPs ever released.
 Shay was the first female artist to have a #1 album on the Billboard chart.

 In her singing engagements, she performed dressed as a sophisticated urbanite while talking like a rural Southerner.
 She was popular in nightclubs, radio, and television.
 The 1951 Abbott and Costello movie Comin' Round The Mountain featured special introductory billing as Dorothy Shay's first motion picture; she played a nightclub singer involved in a hillbilly feud.
 The film was an excellent showcase for her musical and comic talents; all five musical numbers were performed by Shay.

 Shay was the musical guest on the second (television) season premiere of The Jack Benny Program in November 1951.
-She performed at Dwight D. Eisenhower's Inaugural Ball in 1953.
+She performed at President Eisenhower's Inaugural Ball in 1953.
 She recorded for Capitol Records and Imperial Records where she recorded a rockabilly song titled "Hunky Dory".
-In 1970 she appeared as Widow Krebs in the TV Western The Virginian in the episode titled "You Can Lead a Horse to Water."
+In 1970 she appeared as Widow Krebs in the TV Western The Virginian episode titled "You Can Lead a Horse to Water."